2019–20 Corporate Plan

 The 2019–20 Corporate Plan sets our course for the future, identifying our purposes, operating environment, capability and risk oversight and management.

 The 2018 Report of the Regional Telecommunications Independent Review Committee was delivered to government on 30 September 2018 and tabled on the 4 December 2018.
 These documents may not meet WCAG 2.0 Level AA requirements.
 Please contact us at secretariat [at] rtirc.gov.au to obtain alternative copies.

 Medical alarms, autodiallers and emergency buttons that use a fixed line connection need to be migrated to the National Broadband Network, or an alternative operating platform, before your existing service is disconnected.
-Read about how to register your details on nbn’s Medical Alarm Register.
+Read about how to register your details on NBN Co’s Medical Alarm Register.

 We are aware that building owners and managers are being approached by telecommunications carriers to install new equipment to provide very fast broadband services in their buildings.
 This information is designed to assist building owners and managers to make informed decisions.

 The National Broadband Network (NBN) is a major upgrade to Australia's national telecommunications infrastructure, and will deliver fast broadband to all Australian homes and businesses.
 In NBN fixed line areas, if you only use a landline telephone service without internet (known as a 'voice only' service), you need to move this service to the NBN.